Protecting pollinators

 Scatter Creek research project

-In 2024, WSDOT created a one-acre public demonstration “lab” of pollinator habitat at the Scatter Creek Rest Area (testing new products and theories for pollinator establishment and success.
-The project used common construction methods to support repeatable actions and costs in larger project context throughout the state.
+In 2024, WSDOT created a one-acre public demonstration “lab” (PDF 812KB) of pollinator habitat at the Scatter Creek Rest Area.

 Research plots

-WSDOT divided the one-acre space into eight individual plots isolated by split-rail wood fencing for ease of long-term maintenance delineation and monitoring while limiting public encroachment.
+To create our demonstration lab, we divided the one-acre space into eight individual plots.
+They are separated by split-rail wood fencing for ease of long-term maintenance delineation and monitoring while limiting public access.
 Each plot represents a unique strategy for pollinator habitat creation using different soil and seeding treatments.

 Soil treatments

-Compost is commonly used on WSDOT projects and used to compare a typical approach with other alternatives.
+- Compost - Commonly used on our projects to compare a typical approach with other alternatives.
 A 3-inch depth was applied.

-Biochar Amended Compost (BAC) is an 85% Compost, 15% Biochar blend that was used as a new product to compare a compost only approach.
-WSDOT seeks to better understand the soil quality capabilities for Biochar, a relatively unused product, for plant establishment success.
+- Biochar Amended Compost (BAC) - An 85% Compost, 15% Biochar blend.
+We want to better understand the soil quality capabilities for Biochar, a relatively unused product, for plant establishment success.
 A 3-inch depth was applied.

-Biotic Soil Amendment (BSA) is a soil enhancing organic material that includes microbial stimulators, growth mediums, and soil stabilizers to accelerate the soil building capabilities of existing native soils.
+- Biotic Soil Amendment (BSA) - A soil enhancing organic material that includes microbial stimulators, growth mediums, and soil stabilizers to accelerate the soil building capabilities of existing native soils.
 BSA was hydraulically applied with the hydroseeding process.

 All plots used the same combination of grass and pollinator species and rates for seeding to not influence plant diversity responses to the soil treatments.